sadab-halim/High-Level-Design/05 - Caches Deep Dive.md

 ---

-## **Module 1: Introduction and Core Concepts**
+## Module 1: Introduction and Core Concepts
-### **What is a Cache?**
+### What is a Cache?
 In simple terms, a **cache** is a high-speed data storage layer that stores a subset of data, typically transient in nature, so that future requests for that data are served up faster than is possible by accessing the data's primary storage location.
 The goal is to reduce latency and the load on the backend system by avoiding the expensive operation of fetching the same data over and over again.

-**Analogy: The University Librarian**
+>**Analogy: The University Librarian** <br>

-Imagine you're writing a research paper and need several books from a vast university library (the **database** or **primary storage**).
+>Imagine you're writing a research paper and need several books from a vast university library (the **database** or **primary storage**).
 The library is huge, and finding a book in the main stacks can be a slow process.

-- **First Request (a Cache Miss):** You ask the librarian at the front desk (the **application**) for a specific book.
+>- **First Request (a Cache Miss):** You ask the librarian at the front desk (the **application**) for a specific book.
 The librarian doesn't have it handy, so they go into the massive, multi-level stacks (the **database**) to find it.
 This takes time.
-When they return, they give you the book.
+When they return, they give you the book. <br><br>
-- **Caching the Data:** The librarian, being clever, notices that many students are asking for the same few popular books today.
+>- **Caching the Data:** The librarian, being clever, notices that many students are asking for the same few popular books today.
 Instead of returning them to the deep stacks immediately, they place a copy of each popular book on a small, easily accessible shelf right behind the front desk.
-This special shelf is the **cache**.
+This special shelf is the **cache**. <br><br>
-- **Second Request (a Cache Hit):** The next time you (or another student) ask for one of those popular books, the librarian doesn't need to make the long trip to the main stacks.
-They simply turn around, grab the book from the shelf behind them, and hand it to you in seconds.
+>- **Second Request (a Cache Hit):** The next time you (or another student) ask for one of those popular books, the librarian doesn't need to make the long trip to the main stacks.
+They simply turn around, grab the book from the shelf behind them, and hand it to you in seconds. <br><br>
 The cache (the special shelf) is much smaller than the library (the database), but it holds the most frequently requested items, making the entire process dramatically faster for the most common requests.

-#### **Why was Caching created?**
+#### Why was Caching created?
 Caching was born from a fundamental hardware reality: **accessing data is not instantaneous, and different storage types have vastly different speeds.** A CPU can perform calculations in nanoseconds, but retrieving data from a hard drive or over a network can take milliseconds—a difference of several orders of magnitude.
 This speed gap creates a bottleneck.

-Caching solves two primary problems:
+#### Caching solves two primary problems
 1. **Reduces Latency:** It bridges the speed gap between a fast application and its slower data source.
 By serving data from a faster, closer location (like memory instead of a disk), it dramatically improves response times and creates a much better user experience.
 A web page that loads in 50ms feels instantaneous; one that takes 3 seconds feels broken.
-Caching is often the difference.
+Caching is often the difference. <br><br>
 2. **Reduces Load:** Every request that is served from a cache is one less request the primary database or service has to handle.
 This is crucial for scalability.
 A database might only be able to handle 1,000 queries per second.
 But if you place a cache in front of it that serves 90% of the reads, your system can now effectively handle 10,000 read requests per second without overwhelming the database.
 It protects your backend from being crushed by traffic spikes.

-### **Core Architecture \& Philosophy**
+### Core Architecture \& Philosophy
 The high-level architecture is simple and elegant.
 A cache sits **between your application and your data source**.

 `Application <---> Cache <---> Primary Data Store (Database, API, etc.)`